UP210419/UP210419_CPP/README.md

 ## <font color=blue face="Times new roman"> **Main structure** </font>

-<font size=4 face="Calibri"> Here you will find all the folders that take during the course , as well as the exercices for each unit. </font>
+<font size=4 face="Calibri"> Here you will find all the folders that take during the course, as well as the exercices for each unit. </font>

 ### <font size=4 face="Times New Roman">